automatika-robotics/kompass/README.md

 ## Why Kompass?

-- <span style="color: #E83F3F; font-weight: bold;">Adaptive Event-Driven Design</span>: Kompass is built to be responsive to real-world events, robot state changes, and task updates.
+- **Adaptive Event-Driven Design**: Kompass is built to be responsive to real-world events, robot state changes, and task updates.
 Its event-driven architecture makes it easy to define event-action pairs to reconfigure the navigation stack during runtime, or to seamlessly switch planning or control strategies based on environment context.

-- <span style="color: #E83F3F; font-weight: bold;">Engineered for Speed - C++, Multi-Threading, and Cross-GPU Support</span>: All core algorithms are written in modern C++ with multithreading support for fast CPU execution.
+- **Engineered for Speed - C++, Multi-Threading, and Cross-GPU Support**: All core algorithms are written in modern C++ with multithreading support for fast CPU execution.
 Kompass is the first navigation framework to support SYCL-based GPGPU execution, unlocking high performance on any compatible GPU, breaking the vendor lock-in of traditional frameworks.

-- <span style="color: #E83F3F; font-weight: bold;">Machine learning models as first class citizens</span>: External events in Kompass can be driven by outputs of machine learning models interpreting sensor data or user commands, which means the entire stack becomes reconfigurable based on ML model outputs.
+- **Machine learning models as first class citizens**: External events in Kompass can be driven by outputs of machine learning models interpreting sensor data or user commands, which means the entire stack becomes reconfigurable based on ML model outputs.
 This goes beyond well established scenarios of visual navigation.

-- <span style="color: #E83F3F; font-weight: bold;">Pythonic API with Native Speed</span>: While the heavy lifting is done in optimized C++, Kompass provides an intuitive Python API, letting developers prototype quickly and deploy high-performance systems without rewriting code.
+- **Pythonic API with Native Speed**: While the heavy lifting is done in optimized C++, Kompass provides an intuitive Python API, letting developers prototype quickly and deploy high-performance systems without rewriting code.

-- <span style="color: #E83F3F; font-weight: bold;">Modular architecture and easy extensibility</span>: Kompass is built on ROS2 using [Sugarcoat🍬](https://github.com/automatika-robotics/sugarcoat).
+- **Modular architecture and easy extensibility**: Kompass is built on ROS2 using [Sugarcoat🍬](https://github.com/automatika-robotics/sugarcoat).
 It decouples core algorithms from the ROS2 interface, Kompass ensures compatibility across ROS2 versions and simplifies core upgrades and community extensions.

 Find out more about our [**motivation**](https://automatika-robotics.github.io/kompass/why.html) to create Kompass.